 Students are encouraged to confer with their instructors and an advisor or counselor as part of the official withdrawal process.

 Students must drop and withdraw from their classes using eServices.
-Instructions are available in the semester Registration Guide page or in person from the Records Office.

 Students who drop or withdraw from all classes during a term may be entitled to a full or partial refund.
 Students are responsible for understanding the impact of such action on their student account and financial aid status.